synthline/synthline.github.io/research.md

 Moreover, a case could be made towards the aid of generative design, where projects in progress could use a design "auto-complete function" based on previous data on which the application was trained on.

 I have written a research project which assessed the current state of this topic through a literature review.
 Additionally, in an attempt to create a software product designed towards a 3d reconstruction based on architectural drawings, small-scale experiments with Computer Vision Libraries were successfully developed on a synthetic dataset.
-The paper can be accessed [here](/resources/research_project_report_alfi.pdf).
+The paper can be accessed [here](/research_project_report_alfi.pdf).

 Moving forward, the ambition for my Master Thesis is to build upon previous knowledge and employ Machine Learning methods to automate the aforementioned 3D reconstruction from 2D drawings.

-Particulary, the thesis will revolve around training a convlutional neural network that can detect and hopefully classify windows and door from achitectural planning.
+Particulary, the thesis will revolve around training a convolutional neural network model, that can detect (and hopefully classify) windows and door from achitectural drawings.

-The hope is to attempt to solve one of the sub-problems of the general, 3D reconstruction problem.
+The purpose of the model is to attempt to solve one of the sub-problems of the larger, general 3D reconstruction problem.